hmate9/deadunlock/README.md

 Aimbot and ESP for Valve's Deadlock game.

+This is an **external hack**, meaning the scripts run in a separate process and manipulate the game's memory from the outside rather than injecting code into the executable.
+It uses standard Windows APIs to read and write memory, keeping the hack isolated from the game process.

 ## Downloads

 Builds are automatically generated on every push and published under the